dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/runtime-environment.md

 </TabItem>
 <TabItem value="GitLab" label="GitLab">
 1. Open your `.gitlab-ci.yml` file.
-If your `.gitlab-ci.yml` looks similar to:
+If your `.gitlab-ci.yml` contains an `include` with a link to a Dagster provided CI/CD template:
     <CodeExample filePath="dagster-plus/deployment/serverless/runtime-environment/gitlab_template.yaml" language="yaml" />

-2. Follow the link and replace the contents of your `.gitlab-ci.yml` with the YAML document at the link address.
+    Follow the link and replace the contents of your `.gitlab-ci.yml` with the YAML document at the link address.
+Otherwise, continue to the next step.

 3. Update the `PYTHON_VERSION` environment variable with your desired Python version